 This Paleo, Whole30, & Keto Chicken Piccata recipe is a family favorite!
 This dish features juicy chicken breasts lightly coated in almond flour and pan fried until a golden crust is formed.
 Then, it's finished off with a buttery lemon garlic sauce with capers.
 It doesn't get any tastier or easier than this Keto Chicken Piccata!

 If chicken is more than ¼ inch thick, place chicken on cutting board and cover with plastic wrap.
-Pound chicken with a mallet or heavy skillet until it's ¼ inch thick.
+Pound chicken with a mallet or heavy skillet until it's ¼ inch thick and pat the chicken dry with a paper towel if needed.

 Mix together the almond flour, salt, and pepper in a large shallow bowl and set aside.

-In a large skillet, heat 1 Tbsp. avocado or olive oil and 1 Tbsp. butter over medium heat until butter is melted.
+In a large skillet, heat 1 tablespoon avocado or olive oil and 1 tablespoon butter over medium heat until butter is melted.

 Once pan is hot, dredge the chicken in the flour, shake off excess, and place in skillet.
 Cook for around 4 minutes per side, or until the outside is browned and the center of chicken is just cooked through and juices are clear.
 Do not overcrowd the pan, cook in batches if needed.
 If cooking in batches, rinse out the pan between each batch and add new butter and oil.
 Add the chicken once pan is hot again.
 After chicken is cooked, set aside on a dish and cover with foil to keep warm.